jacobbamio/jacobbamio/README.md

 <h3 align="center"><img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px> Hi there!
 I'm Jacob!</h3>

 </br>

-For the past two years, I have been engaged in engineering projects with a focus on vision-guided robots.

-My work in this field has inspired my pursuit of further knowledge and expertise in artificial intelligence and computer vision.

-Now, I'm enrolled in a data science bootcamp taught by [Hack a Boss & NTT Data](https://www.hackaboss.com/data-science-bootcamp).

 Here you can find a little more about me and my data science projects!

 ## Tecnologies I use: